top of page

 Inclusion, Rights, Action

-On 5 November 2025, more than 100 people who have intellectual disabilities came together at the Beyond Barriers service user conference.
+On 5th November 2025, more than 100 people who have intellectual disabilities came together at the Beyond Barriers service user conference.

-What we learned
+Sharing what we learned

 This page brings together the videos from the conference and clear summaries of the key learnings from the group discussions.
 These insights are helping us to move beyond barriers and are directly shaping Kare's next organisational strategy.

-We are also sharing these learnings so others can see what people spoke about on the day, reflect on how it resonates with their own work, and consider how it may apply within their own lives and organisations.
+We are also sharing these learnings so others can see what we spoke about on the day, reflect on how it resonates with their own work, and consider how it may apply within their own lives and organisations.

-Welcome to Beyond Barriers
+Welcome to the conference

 • David Leigh, Chairperson of Voice for Kare